This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Scientific Textiles – Scitex evolved into one of the largest suppliers of prepress equipment, was bought by Creo which itself was later purchased by Kodak.

 A crease put on paper to help it fold better.

 The position of the two rows of halftone dots relative to degrees of a circle.
 When outputting the four films of reproduction, the dots of each process color are placed at a distinct and different angle, one to another.
-Usually, the major strong colours of cyan, magenta and black are placed at a distance of 30 degrees, although some software generates other screen angles.
+Usually, the major strong colors of cyan, magenta, and black are placed at a distance of 30 degrees, although some software generates other screen angles.

 Computer files containing the bitmap outlines of digitally rendered typefaces for display on a computer monitor.
 Screen fonts offer high fidelity to the printed output.

 An expression of the number of lines or dots per unit of length in a screen for producing a halftone screen.